matomo-org/developer-documentation/docs/getting-started-part-1.md

 You're now ready to create your first plugin, but before we do that, let's add some test data for you to play with.

-In your browser load Piwik and navigate to _Administration > Plugins_.
+In your browser, load Piwik and navigate to _Administration > Plugins_.
 Look for the _Visitor Generator_ plugin and enable it.
 Then on the admin menu to the left, click on _Visitor Generator_ (under _Diagnostic_).

 On this page you'll see a form where you can select a site and enter a number of days to generate data for: